vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 #### An HTTP server example

-It is considred a good tone to demonstrate on how to build a simple echoing HTTP web server in your language.
+It is considered a good tone to demonstrate how to build a simple echoing HTTP web server in your language.
 This would also be my "sorry" for the big-ass `Stack` implementation above.

 The thing is that running a web server is architecturally different on different target platforms.
 An implementation on Linux could make use of raw sockets, an implementation on Windows could make use of the win32 `"http.h"` header etc.

 Therefore, the standard library would not contain a web server implementation.
-Instead, some third-party package should be used, which would inevitably be a plenty of!
+Instead, some third-party package should be used, which would inevitably be plenty of!

 Let's imagine we've found one satisfying our needs.
 That's how it could look like: